-Having a travel router wasn’t something that I thought I needed as part of my standard list of things to pack but after playing around with one these past few weeks, I now understand why people have them.
-Here’s our review of the legacy NETGEAR Trek N300 Travel Router.
+Having a travel router wasn’t something that I thought I needed as part of our standard list of things to pack but after using it for several weeks, this is a sneakily useful device for travelers.

 Read more gear reviews